Cervical spinal cord injury

 There is also a spinal cord injury known as a spinal cord concussion.
 In this case, the spinal cord is concussed within the foramen resulting in temporary paralysis that may last only one to two days.
 Because the spinal cord does not actually sustain structural damage, once the swelling around the cord decreases, the function of the spinal cord is returned.

-How is a cervical spinal cord injury diagnosed?
+Diagnosis of cervical spinal cord injury

 With a cervical spine injury, the physician needs to assess the athlete’s neurological status (can the athlete move the fingers and toes).
 Even if the neurological systems are intact, the athlete may still have suffered from a fracture, dislocation, disc, or ligament injury.